Malaysia failing credibility test as flight confusion deepens

 "It's not good and it fits in with the narrative I believe is forming in Beijing that China should and needs to take control."

-(This version of the story reverts to author's correct spelling of Hishammuddin)
+(This story corrects spelling of transport minister's name to Hishamuddin in paragraph 24)

-(Additional reporting by Niluksi Koswanage, Al-Zaquan Amer Hamzah and Yantoultra Ngui in Kuala Lumpur, Ben Blanchard in Beijing,; Tim Hepher in Paris,; Andrea Shalal-Esa and David Brunnstrom in Washington; Editing by Alex Richardson and Nick Macfie)
+(Additional reporting by Niluksi Koswanage, Al-Zaquan Amer Hamzah and Yantoultra Ngui in Kuala Lumpur, Ben Blanchard in Beijing,; Tim Hepher in Paris,; Andrea Shalal-Esa and David Brunnstrom in Washington; Editing by Alex Richardson)